Weight Teasing and Its Effect on Adolescent Wellbeing

 If you would like to learn how to talk to your teen without creating body dissatisfaction issues, here are 5 tips I have put together for you, which you can grab for free here.

-Also, if you would like to learn more about my group coaching program (LIFT Program) for teens who struggle with their weight, here is the info: What is the LIFT program
+Also, if you would like to learn more about my group coaching program (LIFT Program) for teens who struggle with their weight, here is the info: What is the LIFT program.

-Let’s all try to create a supportive and positive environment that promotes emotional wellbeing and healthy behaviors for our teens and really anyone who struggles with their weight.
+Let’s all try to create a supportive and positive environment that promotes emotional well-being and healthy behaviors for our teens and really anyone who struggles with their weight.

-If you found this blog helpful, please share it on your social media profile, your friends and family.
+If you found this blog helpful, please share it on your social media profile, with your friends and family.

 Maybe someone in your network needs to hear that message and benefit from it.